Increase the economic value of Alaska seafood resources.

 Target #2: Increase the ex-vessel value of key species in Alaska's commercial harvest by 0.5 percent annually.

 Analysis of results and challenges: The harvest (ex-vessel) value of Alaska's commercial seafood includes payments from processors to commercial fishermen and estimated value of product caught by catcher-processors.
 Increasing the harvest value of Alaska seafood benefits Alaska residents, in the form of economic activity and opportunity, along with state and local tax revenue.

-- A compound annual growth rate of 2.5 percent was observed between the averaged 2009/2010 and 2018/2019 seasons, exceeding the goal of 0.5 percent.
+A compound annual growth rate of negative 1.0 percent was observed between the 2010/2011 average and the 2019/2020 average -- less than the goal of 0.5 percent positive growth.
 It is appropriate to average even and odd-numbered years to smooth fluctuations in salmon harvest values.

 Summary of market challenges and opportunities: